Topic: What Does RAM Do For Gaming And How Much RAM Do I Need?

 - If your OS has an RYZEN processor installed.

 - If you play games on integrated graphics.

 Every stick of RAM comes with 2 things – version range and DDR.
 DDR (Double Data Rate) transfers data twice as fast as compared to regular RAM chips.

 This technology (DDR) has gone through progress and has different generations.
 DDR2, DDR3, DDR4, DDR5.
 DDR2 is not being used in this generation, only DDR3 and DDR4 are common.
-DDR4 is that the current standard and DDR5 isn’t commercially available within the market.
+DDR4 is the current standard and DDR5 isn’t commercially available within the market.

 Since these technologies belong to different generations, they are not compatible with each other.
 This means that if you have a motherboard with a DDR3 slot, you cannot plug DDR4 into the board.
 If you are planning to upgrade your system, it is advisable to stick to DDR4 as they are standard at the moment.
-So let read more about What Does RAM Do For Gaming And How Much RAM Do I Need?
+So let’s read more about What Does RAM For Gaming And How Much RAM I Need?

 Clock speed is nothing but a measure of the time per second that a RAM can access its memory.
 Clock speed is measured in megahertz.
 There is a common misconception that faster clock speeds can greatly improve the performance of your PC, it may be, but you will not get a noticeable difference.